Mullefa/locallib/README.md

 When using the functions `drat_install()` and `freeze()`, it may be desirable for packages to be ignored.
 Any packages referenced in the file `pkgignore` in the root of the virtual environment will not be inserted into the drat repository or included in the `pkgs.yaml` file respectively.

+Lastly, the virtual environment can be replciated from the `pkgs.yaml` file using the function `thaw()`.

 _There will be a case study coming to demonstrate how this is used in enterprise._

 ## Additional features